traefik/traefik/docs/features/acme.md

 In this case the generated DNS TXT record for both domains is the same.
 Even though this behavior is [DNS RFC](https://community.letsencrypt.org/t/wildcard-issuance-two-txt-records-for-the-same-name/54528/2) compliant, it can lead to problems as all DNS providers keep DNS records cached for a given time (TTL) and this TTL can be greater than the challenge timeout making the `DNS-01` challenge fail.
 The Traefik ACME client library [LEGO](https://github.com/xenolf/lego) supports some but not all DNS providers to work around this issue.
-The [`provider` table](/configuration/acme/#provider) indicates if they allow generating certificates for a wildcard domain and its root domain.
+The [Supported `provider` table](#dnschallenge) indicates if they allow generating certificates for a wildcard domain and its root domain.

 ### caServer